-Eating nutritious foods with lots of nutrients and antioxidants, or special functional foods can help you feel (and look) more vibrant by keeping your skin and hair healthy.
-And eating a healthy diet -- along with some exercise -- helps to keep your body strong and fit.
+Eating nutritious foods with lots of nutrients and antioxidants can help you feel (and look) more vibrant by keeping your skin and hair healthy.
+And eating a healthy diet -- along with getting some exercise -- helps to keep your body strong and fit.
+These are good things for your sex life.

 Start with the basics -- eat plenty of fresh fruits and vegetables, lean protein sources, low-fat dairy, whole grains and a few good fats (and know how many calories you need every day).